easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 </tr>
 </table>
 </center>
-<center><i>Figure 6.
-Select outputs from the single actuation scenario with incorrect use and with the use of a spacer.</i></center>
+<center><i>@figuredef {InhalerIncorrectUseSpacer} Select outputs from the single actuation scenario with incorrect use and with the use of a spacer.</i></center>

 <center><br>
-<i>Table 5.
-Validation matrix for physiological responses due to inhaler single actuation with incorrect use.
+<i>@tabledef {InhalerSingleActuationIncorrect} Validation matrix for physiological responses due to inhaler single actuation with incorrect use.
 The same matrix can be used to analyze both with and without the spacer.</i>
 </center>

 |	Segment	|	Notes	|	Action Occurance Time (s)	|	Sampled Scenario Time (s)	|	Albuterol Mass in Alveoli (ug)	|	Trachea Flow - Peak Flow  (L/min)	|	Total Lung Volume (mL)	|